gureckis/slidev-theme-neversink/example.md

 ---
 ```

-And of course you don't have to change the colorscheme every slide!
+And of course you don't have to change the color scheme every slide!

 ---